-Please understand that you may have difficulty receiving an education license in the Commonwealth of Virginia if you have been convicted of any felony.
+If admitted, a current criminal background check is required.
+Please understand that you may have difficulty receiving an additional endorsement to your education license in the Commonwealth of Virginia if you have been convicted of any felony.
 If anytime during the duration of your graduate program you receive a criminal charge or proceedings pending against you, you must notify your advisor and the department chair immediately.